Why the UK is an ideal base for Encompass as we continue to grow

-As an international financial centre, London vies with New York to be the centre of global finance.
-It’s not just that London is the capital of a country with a larger GDP – it is a full-service centre with advanced settlement and payments systems, and diverse sources and uses of funds.
-London operates at a fast pace of innovation, which we want to be part of, as it continually competes with other global financial centres.
+As an international financial center, London vies with New York to be the center of global finance.
+It’s not just that London is the capital of a country with a larger GDP – it is a full-service center with advanced settlement and payments systems, and diverse sources and uses of funds.
+London operates at a fast pace of innovation, which we want to be part of, as it continually competes with other global financial centers.

 The high volume and global nature of capital flows in and out of the city complicates the work of due diligence necessary to identify the people behind transactions.

 Because they operate in a global center and are exposed to global risk, if firms offering financial services in London are to prevent themselves being used for financial crime, they must access information about companies and their owners from every corner of the world.